-"According to the DEIS it says "Alternatives should represent reasonable and feasible land use... that would achieve the applicants objectives and remain within the applicant's capabilities."
+This comment is excerpted as follows: "According to the DEIS it says "Alternatives should represent reasonable and feasible land use... that would achieve the applicants objectives and remain within the applicant's capabilities."
 It seems one of the applicants objectives of the proposed development is to provide 55+ housing to an area where the developer feels this is lacking.
 Why would all of the alternatives (2-6) then not show housing for 55+?

 In the R-40 zoning it does not show senior housing as a permitted use.
 This may be the reason for not including 55+ housing in the Alternatives.
-Another reason for not showing 55+ housing for these Alternatives is to emphasize the financial burden to the school district.
+Another reason or not showing 55+ housing for these Alternatives is to emphasize the financial burden to the school district.
 We believe this is misleading (see Section III.
 Misleading Figures)."